 In the case of equity-based investments, it is a bit more complicated.
 Although investors usually receive a certain amount of income in the form of dividends, the holding period may last a couple of years.
 Some platforms even advise their users with statements similar to this:

 “The estimated investment holding period described here is only a projection, and there can be no assurance when or if an investment may be liquidated”.

 So even though some platforms offer a secondary market, where investors can trade their investments to liquidate their assets faster, liquidity is still something that needs to be considered carefully before investing in real estate online.

-Charges that investors occur can vary depending on the platform, income returned, or the amount of projects involved
+Charges that investors occur can vary depending on the platform, income returned, or the number of projects involved

-There are also platforms which don’t charge investors, but which do charge borrowers (project developers and sponsors) only.
+There are also platforms that don’t charge investors, but which do charge borrowers (project developers and sponsors) only.

 Each platform approaches fees slightly differently so investors should do their research for each individual platform and review their fee policy statements before investing.